carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-classification.md

 Our aim is to develop a classification model that will predict the species of a penguin based upon measurements of those variables.

-As a rule of thumb for ML/DL modelling, it is best to start with a simple model and progressively add complexity to in order to meet our desired classification performance.
+As a rule of thumb for ML/DL modelling, it is best to start with a simple model and progressively add complexity in order to meet our desired classification performance.

 For this lesson we will limit our dataset to only numerical values such as bill_length, bill_depth, flipper_length, and body_mass while we attempt to classify species.

-The above table contains multiple categorical objects such as species,  If we attempt to include the other categorical fields, island and sex, we hinder classification performance due to the complexity of the data.
+The above table contains multiple categorical objects such as species.
+If we attempt to include the other categorical fields, island and sex, we hinder classification performance due to the complexity of the data.

 ### Training-testing split
 When undertaking any machine learning project, it's important to be able to evaluate how well your model works.
 In order to do this, we set aside some data (usually 20%) as a testing set, leaving the rest as your training dataset.